annajellemabutler/rna_design/README.md

 ## 2. RNAFold
 `RNAsubopt` calculates all suboptimal secondary structures within a given energy range above the MFE structure.
 Be careful, because the number of structures returned grows exponentially with sequence length and energy range.
 * Need to determine an upper limit for the energy range (i.e., if the optimal structure is -20, do we want to know about structures that are -10, or -5?)
 * Need to somehow convert the output into readable information, so that we can extract structures where the difference in free energy is > 2.

+***
+* Finished Sun Apr 7 on python subopt.py (VSCODE) trying to figure out which regex pattern accurately describes what we want (single stem loop).
+* Next steps I think is to turn the script into a loop, but using RNAfold instead of RNAsubopt.
+Stop the script when you find a sequence where the MFE structure only has one stem loop.
+Then get all the subopt structures and filter through those.